godfreynolan/DJITutorialsKotlin/9-VideoDecoder/README.md

 <img src="./images/raw_contents.png" width="50%">

-Finally, add the `libs` folder to your project.
+Finally, add the `libs` [folder](https://github.com/godfreynolan/DJITutorialsKotlin/tree/main/9-VideoDecoder/android-videostreamdecodingsample/libs) to the root of your project.
+Then create the directory `jniLibs` under the `app` folder.
+Copy and paste the `libs` directory files into the `jniLibs` directory.

 ---